Board of Inland Revenue and predecessors: Estate Duty Office and predecessors: Registers of Legacy Duty, Succession Duty and Estate Duty

-Please note: Digital copies of records in this series can be searched and downloaded.
+Please note: Digital copies of the Country Court death duty registers (1796-1811) in this series can be searched and downloaded.

 The registers take the form of manuscript entries on printed pages divided into columns under different headings.
 One complete entry, giving the details of the will, stretches across the columns of two pages, from left to right.